brand-logo

 Washington Business Permits and Licenses

 If you’re forming an LLC, you may need to get a business license or permit from your local government.
+The fee is $50.
 You can use the Washington DOR’s Business Licensing Wizard tool to find out what requirements apply to you.

 Washington Tax Requirements